Published 2022-12-06

 Abstract

-This study examined extinction spectra, electric field intensity, and their variations due to various semiconductor medium, for gold nanoparticles, using Nanosphere Optics Lab Field Simulator which is based on Mie’s theory of scattering by sphere.
+There has been intense interest in metallic gold nanoparticles as drug-delivery agent and sensors due to recent applications in biomedical field. for the successful development of biomedical sensors based on metallic nanoparticles, electro-optic interactions have to be studied.
+This study examined extinction sepctra, electric field intensity, and their variations due to various seminconductor medium, for gold nanoparticles, using Nanosphere Optics Lab Field Simulator which is based on Mie's theory of scattering by sphere.
 The peak extinction wavelength and bandwidth are found to get varied with size of the gold nanoparticle, in four different regimes.
-Asymmetric distributions of electric fields are observed in particles typically larger than 25nm.
+Asymmetric distributions of electric fields are observed in particles larger than 25 nm.
 The significant differences are found in the results due to changes in the embedding medium.
-The gold nanoparticles' unique tunable electro-optical properties may therefore be useful for medical, health care, industrial catalysts, and other consumer products.
-The study shows improved results may be obtained in the medium size range i.e. 25-75nm.
-In addition, the selectivity can be improved linearly as the refractive index of the host material increases.
+The gold nanoparticles' unique tunable elecro-optical properties may therefore be useful for medical, health caer, industrial catalysts, and other consumer products.
+The sudy shows improved results may be obtained in the medium size range i.e. 25 - 75 nm.
+In addition, the selectivity can be improved linearly as the refective index of the host material increases.

 References